 - Bolognese sauce – Ground beef can be switched for ground turkey or vegetarian mince.
 The wine can also be substituted for white wine vinegar, white grape juice, or any type of broth.

 - Béchamel sauce – this sauce can be exchanged for store-bought alfredo sauce.
 This can also be made with lactose free cream, milk, and butter if that is more your style.

 How to layer lasagna

-To make your layers, you’ll be following a pattern of a thin layer of béchamel sauce, then a layer of lasagne sheets, bolognese sauce, a second layer of béchamel sauce, your shredded cheeses, then your roasted vegetables.
-This pattern will be repeated about four times, starting with your lasagne sheets and finishing with your cheeses.
+To make your layers, you’ll be following a pattern of a thin layer of béchamel sauce, then a layer of lasagna sheets, bolognese sauce, a second layer of béchamel sauce, your shredded cheeses, then your roasted vegetables.
+This pattern will be repeated about four times, starting with your lasagna sheets and finishing with your cheeses.
 This can be topped with some tomato sauce and the remaining cheese.
 Some fresh basil is a nice touch on top, too.

 How many layers is best for lasagna?

 Depending on the depth of your baking dish, four layers is a good, safe number.
 Having too many layers can cause it to fall over sideways, as the height and weight may be too much.
 With four layers, you can be confident that every type of sauce and cheese used will be distributed evenly.

 Is lasagna better with ricotta?